Hen Party Planning Checklist for Weymouth | 2026 Guide

 Identify local dining preferences

-Start researching seafood restaurants, pubs, and cafes that can accommodate a group.
+Shortlist seafood restaurants, pubs and cafes that can seat your full group.

 Explore watersports opportunities